simonreise/forest-segmentation-2025/README.md

 ## Model checkpoints

-Model checkpoints are stored on HuggingFace Hub (link here)
+Model checkpoints are stored on [HuggingFace Hub](simonreise/forest-segmentation-2025)

 ## Maps

 Yearly maps of forest parameters are stored on Zenodo (link here)